AlaYousef/portfolio-project4/TESTING.md

 * Bug: Reverse for 'recipe_detail' with arguments '('',)' not found.
 1 pattern(s) tried: ['(?P<slug>[-a-zA-Z0-9_]+)/\\Z'].
 This error diplay after adding delete recipe view and fixed by adding get absolut url() method.

-* Bug: Message after deleting or editing does not display.
+* 1. Bug: Message after deleting or editing does not display.
 This was fixed by adding success_url = reverse_lazy(..).

-* Bug: Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented')
+* 2. Bug: Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented')
 sol: if(messages != null).
 This error display after setting time for alert messages using javscript and fixed by adding if statement checking if the message is not null.

-* Bug: 404 error when choose Draft in add recipe form.
+* 3. Bug: 404 error when choose Draft in add recipe form.
 Resolved by adding if statement to check recipe status value.

-* Bug: Submit empty comment form, Resolved by adding an error message and reload the form.
+* 4. Bug: Submit empty comment form, Resolved by adding an error message and reload the form.

-* Bug: Accept negatine value for time on add recipe form.
+* 5. Bug: Accept negatine value for time on add recipe form.
 Fixed by alter time field data type to positiveInteger and adding a new field to choose time unit; minute or hour.

-* Bug: Programming error at /.
+* 6. Bug: Programming error at /.
 Fixed by reset the database and make new migrations.

+* 7. Bug: Reverse for 'recipe_detail' with arguments '('',)' not found.
+1 pattern(s) tried: ['(?P<slug>[-a-zA-Z0-9_]+)/\\Z'].
+This error displayed after deleteing slug input field from add recipe form because it is incomprehensible or unclear for the user.
+So the solution is to making the slug generated automatically as in the admin panel, and that using AutoSlugField() method.

 ### Not Resolved
 * performance https://developer.chrome.com/docs/lighthouse/performance/render-blocking-resources/